DromnHell/Electricity-consumption-in-France/README.md

 The notebook ```various_check.ipynb``` contains only small analyses and checks.

+## Results

+See the PDF "Electricity consumption in France".
+Figures and graphs in English but texts in French.

 ## Contact

 If you have any questions or suggestions, please contact :